cedardb/docs/content/references/functions/json.md

 multiple rows with the elements of the array.
 This is similar to the `unnest()` function for SQL arrays.

-For the example, you can get a `friends_with` relation from the json array:
+For the example, you can get a `friends_with` relation from the JSON array:

 ```sql
 select data->'id', json_array_elements(data->'friends')